benmosh21/CTF-Writeups/pwnable.kr/col.md

-# Writeup: pwnable.kr - col
+# pwnable.kr - col Writeup

-The "col" challenge on pwnable.kr introduces the concept of hash collisions and basic memory alignment constraints in C. It requires the user to bypass a passcode validation check by understanding how type casting alters the interpretation of data in memory.
+This is the second challenge on pwnable.kr, and it's basically a quick lesson in how C handles memory allocation and pointer casting.
+It shows you exactly how easily a custom hash verification can be broken if you understand how data gets reinterpreted in memory.

 ![](col1.png)

-## Source Code (col.c)
+## The Source Code

-The following is the source code provided for the vulnerable binary:
+Here is the source code for the binary:

     #include <stdio.h>
     #include <string.h>